EDAV-final-project-group23/EDAV-Final-Group23/README.md

 While education is a go-to topic for labor related research, influences of household structure and geospatial environment are not studied extensively.
 Even fewer people make use of the newly-available census microdata and R visualization toolkit to conduct such explorations.
 These three dimensions we explore here are meant to serve as a jumping board for more creative analysis by anyone interested in further research.

+*This repo was initially generated from a bookdown template available here: https://github.com/jtr13/EDAVtemplate.*